 Taxis in Minneapolis

-Taxis can be hailed off the street in downtown Minneapolis, or booked in advance.
-When travelling from the suburbs, for instance, a taxi would have to be ordered.
-Taxi fares are reasonable, and one could even save some money in comparison to driving a car, especially when considering the significant parking and maintenance costs associated with owning a vehicle in the city.
-Of course, this is only applicable for travelling short distances, as long commutes in taxis won't be financially viable in the long run.
+Taxis can be hailed off the street in downtown Minneapolis or booked in advance.
+When travelling from the suburbs, for instance, you’d have to order a taxi.
+Taxi fares are fairly reasonable, and you can even save some money in comparison to driving a car, especially when considering the significant parking and maintenance costs associated with owning a vehicle in the city.

 Driving in Minneapolis

-Although Minneapolis has a sufficient inner-city transport network, anyone living further out will probably find it necessary to have a car.
+Although Minneapolis has a sufficient inner-city transport network, if you live farther out, you’ll probably find it necessary to have a car.

-The Twin Cities is known for having some of the most polite drivers in the US, so drivers needn't worry about being the target of road rage or reckless driving.
-However, road conditions can be hazardous during winter due to snow and ice.
+The Twin Cities is known for having some of the most polite drivers in the US, so you needn’t worry about being the target of road rage or reckless driving.
+Road conditions in Minnesota can be hazardous during winter due to snow and ice.

 Walking in Minneapolis

-Minneapolis, particularly the city centre, is a compact and exceedingly walkable city.
-The Minneapolis Skyway, a system of enclosed interconnected pedestrian walkways, links 80 city blocks over 11 miles (18km) of downtown Minneapolis.
-The walkways allow pedestrians to move easily between buildings, parking ramps and over streets in a climate-controlled environment, out of reach of the harsh winter conditions.
+Minneapolis, particularly the city centre, is a compact and remarkably walkable city.
+The Minneapolis Skyway system connects over 80 city blocks across more than 11 miles (18km) of downtown through enclosed, climate-controlled pedestrian walkways.
+The Skyway network allows you to move easily between buildings, car parks and over streets without facing harsh winter conditions.

 Cycling in Minneapolis